 At some point over 40 years ago, Rex started carving bone into hat bands and other adornments for himself and his musician friends.
 Eventually he learned silversmithing and quickly became known for his silver and bone jewelry.
 His travels took him to Alaska, where he made a strong connection with Inuit tribespeople.
 He participated in a receiving ceremony to purchase artifacts of their ancestors, including those made of fossilized walrus and mammoth tusk, roughly 10K and 100K years old respectively.
 With deep reverence for the materials and where they come from, he has been crafting one-of-a-kind pieces of jewelry art using these sacred objects, along with bone, Cape Buffalo horn, and occasionally amber or salvaged historic piano keys.

-Rex grew up in and now resides in Comfort, Texas, with his wife and business manager, Kelly Coppage Foster.
-He still makes music and continuously brings new jewelry designs into manifestation, with every piece having been touched by his hands.
+Rex grew up in and resided in Comfort, Texas, with his wife and business manager, Kelly Coppage Foster.
 Studio Comfort Texas is proud to be the exclusive hometown gallery for Rex Foster Jewelry.